310mc/https-310mc.github.io-tl/source/_posts/climax/bystanders.md

 They told me that if I don’t succeed even after putting in the effort, I should give up on being an idol once and for all.

 And then, I should take over the Hakaze family business.
-I mean, I’m thankful that they have a plan B prepared for me, but…
+I mean, I’m thankful that they have a backup plan prepared for me, but…

 I didn’t really *ask* for their help… So maybe I feel this way ‘cause I’m in a rebellious phase of some sort…?